How to Make Sweet Cone Party Favours

 What Are Sweet Cones?

-A sweet cone is exactly that - a cone with sweets in.
+A sweet cone is exactly that—a cone with sweets in them.
 The clear cellophane bags can be purchased in bulk on Amazon or ebay and they come in different sizes.
 I used medium sized ones for two and three year old children.
 Some also come with ribbon or ties.
 So I got half pink and half blue.
 I also bought some stickers to go on which is optional.
 I picked pink Peppa Pig and blue/green Paw Patrol.
 You can even get personalised stickers from your party host.